litewrap/GreenSocket/README.md

 * [BlueSSLService](https://github.com/Kitura/BlueSSLService.git) can be used to add **SSL/TLS** support.
     - If using this package, please note that the  **libssl-dev** package is required to be installed when building on Linux.

-* No add-ins tested on Windows
+* GreenSoket: No add-ins tested on Windows

 ## Build the demos